 \begin{example} \figref{f-range-tree} shows a $4 \times 4$ permutation matrix, with nonzeros indicated by green \footnote{For colour illustrations, the reader is referred to the online version of this work.
 If the colour version is not available, all references to colour can be ignored.} bullets, and the corresponding range tree. \end{example}

-The bounds given by \thref{th-query} can be improved by employing more efficient data structures.
-Successive improvements in the efficiency of orthogonal range counting (which includes dominance counting as a special case) were obtained by Chazelle \cite{Chazelle:88}, and by J\'{a}J\'{a} et al.\ \cite{JaJa+:04}.
-The currently most efficient data structure, given by Chan and P\v{a}tra\c{s}cu \cite{Chan_Patrascu:10}, has size $O(n)$, can be built in time $O\bigpa{n(\log n)^{1/2}}$, and answers a dominance counting query in time $O\bigpa{\frac{\log n}{\log\log n}}$.
+The bounds given by \thref{th-query} can be improved by employing more advanced data structures.
+Successive improvements to the efficiency of orthogonal range counting (which includes dominance counting as a special case) were obtained by Chazelle \cite{Chazelle:88}, J\'{a}J\'{a} et al.\ \cite{JaJa+:04}, Chan and P\v{a}tra\c{s}cu \cite{Chan_Patrascu:10}.
+The currently most efficient data structure of \cite{Chan_Patrascu:10} has size $O(n)$, can be built in time $O\bigpa{n(\log n)^{1/2}}$, and answers a dominance counting query in time $O\bigpa{\frac{\log n}{\log\log n}}$.
 However, the standard range tree data structure employed by \thref{th-query} is simpler, requires a less powerful computation model, and is more likely to be practical.
 Therefore, we will be using \thref{th-query} as our main technique for implicit representation of simple (sub)unit-Monge matrices.

-In addition to ordinary element queries described by \thref{th-query}, we will also deal with \emph{incremental queries}, which are given an element of an implicit simple (sub)unit-Monge matrix, and return the value of an adjacent element.
-This kind of query can be answered directly from the (sub)permutation matrix, without any preprocessing. \begin{theorem} Given a (sub)permutation matrix $P$ of size $n$, and the value $P^\Sigma(i,j)$, $i,j \in \bra{0:n}$, the values $P^\Sigma(i \pm 1,j)$, $P^\Sigma(i,j \pm 1)$, where they exist, can be queried in time $O(1)$. \end{theorem} \begin{proof} Let $P$ be a permutation matrix; a generalisation to subpermutation matrices is straightforward.
-Consider a query of the type $P^\Sigma(i+1,j)$; other query types are obtained by symmetry.
+In addition to ordinary element queries described by \thref{th-query}, we will also access matrix elements via \emph{incremental queries}.
+Given an element of an implicit simple (sub)unit-Monge matrix, such a query returns the value of a specified adjacent element.
+Incremental queries can be answered directly from the (sub)permutation matrix, without any non-trivial data structures or preprocessing. \begin{theorem} Given a (sub)permutation matrix $P$ of size $n$, and the value $P^\Sigma(i,j)$, $i,j \in \bra{0:n}$, the values $P^\Sigma(i \pm 1,j)$, $P^\Sigma(i,j \pm 1)$, where they exist, can be queried in time $O(1)$. \end{theorem} \begin{proof} Let $P$ be a permutation matrix; a generalisation to subpermutation matrices is straightforward.
+Consider a query of the type $P^\Sigma(i+1,j)$; the proof for other query types is analogous.
 Let $\hj \in \ang{0:n}$ be such that $P(i+\tHalf,\hj) = 1$; value $\hj$ can be obtained from the permutation representation of $P$ in time $O(1)$.
 We have

 \end{proof}